KENNEL CLUB AMENDMENTS TO REGULATIONS

 DOGS IN CARS IN HOT WEATHER - KC Warning - Read more.

-KENNEL CLUB EXTENDS SUSPENSION OF AV STAKES CLASSES & UNBEATEN DOG REGULATIONS.
+KENNEL CLUB MAKES SUSPENSION OF AV STAKES CLASSES & UNBEATEN DOG REGULATIONS PERMANENT.

-The Kennel Club has extended by a year (until January 2018) the suspension to the regulations which stipulate that dogs must be entered and exhibited in a breed class before exhibiting in an Any Variety Class/Stakes Class, and the regulation that only unbeaten dogs are eligible to compete in a group or best in show competition.
+The Kennel Club has made permanent the suspension to the regulations which stipulate that dogs must be entered and exhibited in a breed class before exhibiting in an Any Variety Class/Stakes Class, and the regulation that only unbeaten dogs are eligible to compete in a group or best in show competition.

 AMENDMENTS TO DEFINITION OF MID LIMIT & MID LIMIT CLASSES – The Kennel Club has agreed amendments to the definition of the Mid Limit and Limit classes at breed shows, with effect from 1st January 2018.